 Content acquisition: Content is the bedrock for any successful streaming platform.
 In an atmosphere of shifting customer loyalty, it is the quality of a platform’s content that draws and keeps users to itself.
 Data shows that, during the pandemic, a majority of users signed up to a streaming service to watch one specific show.
 [1] However, users will not stay subscribed if they can’t find other content they like on the platform.
 The way to avoid this churn is to constantly keep ahead of trends by acquiring and creating the right content at the right time.
 AI and analytics tools can make use of clickstream data and customer feedback to identify what kinds of content users enjoy the most.
 This would then inform the platform’s content acquisition, curation, and lifecycle processes.
 [2]

 Curating offers: Another important factor that increases churn is price [1].
 With ample options, consumers would choose to spend their money on what satisfies them the most.
 Discount periods and free trials are effective tools for getting a new user to try out the service and experience its features before making an economic commitment.
 AI could recommend the best time and manner to implement these offers.
-Analytics also could provide suggestions on how to best bundle streaming service subscriptions—for e.g., with product purchases, SIM card connection, or even other streaming platforms [2].
+Analytics could also provide suggestions on how to best bundle streaming service subscriptions, for e.g., with product purchases, SIM card connection, or even other streaming platforms [2].

 What else can AI help with?